Keyboard shortcuts

 Description

-The command used to spawn this process after all of its dependencies have exited successfully.
+Defines the command used to spawn this process after its dependencies become ready.
 The array must have at least one value.
 The first value determines both the program to spawn a process for as well as the first argument to that process.

 Examples